Home » Symptoms » Cat Symptoms A-Z » Hairs Coarser than Eyelashes

 Even if you cannot identify a clear cause for the hair change yourself, it is advisable to consult a veterinarian to rule out possible serious health problems.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

 As a pet owner, you should pay attention to changes in your cat’s coat, especially if the hair becomes more brittle or rough.
 Regular grooming provides a good opportunity to detect such changes early.

-The veterinarian will first take a thorough anamnesis and ask about possible environmental changes, dietary changes or other symptoms that you have noticed.
+The veterinarian will first take a thorough medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits. and ask about possible environmental changes, dietary changes or other symptoms that you have noticed.

-Depending on the suspicion, further specific tests, such as allergy tests or microscopic examinations of skin and hair samples, can be carried out to determine the exact cause of the hair change.
+Depending on the suspicion, further specific tests, such as allergyAn allergy is an overreaction of the immune system to a normally harmless substance, the allergen.
+The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock. tests or microscopic examinations of skin and hair samples, can be carried out to determine the exact cause of the hair change.

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 Keep your cat’s environment clean and free of parasites.
 Regular vacuuming and the use of flea control products can help prevent or control an infestation.

-Give your cat plenty of opportunity to relax and avoid stressful situations that could lead to a worsening of the symptoms.
+Give your cat plenty of opportunity to relax and avoid stressful situations that could lead to a worsening of symptoms.
 A calm environment can help reduce itching and irritation.

-Observe your cat’s symptoms closely and note any changes in order to give the veterinarian a complete and detailed description.
-This facilitates the diagnosis and the creation of an effective treatment plan.
+Observe your cat’s symptoms closely and note all changes in order to be able to give the veterinarian a complete and detailed description.
+This facilitates the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. and the creation of an effective treatment plan.

 Outlook on current research